maxis808/JRA-3Q_WRF_download/README.md

 Soil porosity is assumed constant (0.43 by default) and can be changed.

-By default output filenames contain only dates. pref can be give prefix to the filenames.
+By default output filenames contain only dates. pref can be changed to give prefix to the filenames.

 Modified METGRID.TBL file is provided.